UBC-MDS/programming-in-python-for-data-science/slides/module1_15.md

 ---

+We saved the object in a variable called `manufacturer_column` in the same way as we have other dataframes before.
-Next we cant use `pd.value_counts()` referencing that column we saved within the brackets.
+Next we cant use `pd.value_counts()` referencing that the column we saved as `manufacturer_column` within the brackets.

 ```python
 manufacturer_freq = pd.value_counts(manufacturer_column)